LiveHelperChat/doc/docs/integrating.md

 ## Disable pro active invitations

 This disables the Proactive Invitations.
 This is useful if you want to disable them on your site.

+## Static URL

+Static url can be used directly by pasting address in browser URL address.
+More information can be found at [javascript argumetns](javascript-arguments.md#static-url-generation) article.

 ## FAQ